daffl/seattlejs/slides.md

 - The good and bad of owning the stack
 - Long-term backwards compatibility is hard
 - Evolving frameworks eventually turn into a collection of libraries
-- Old ideas don't die
+- Old ideas are here to stay
   - Functional Programming (LISP, 1960s) -> React, RxJS, ImmutableJS
   - SGML (ISO, 1986) -> HTML5
   - Flash MXML (Adobe, 2000) -> Angular, Vue.js